Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/11-using-stemma-qt.md

 slug: /using-stemma-qt
 ---

-The Pioreactor HAT comes with a connector for the StemmaQT / Qwiic connector that can be used to attack additional hardware for your Pioreactor.
+The Pioreactor HAT comes with a connector for the StemmaQT / Qwiic connector that can be used to attach additional hardware for your Pioreactor.
 See image below:

 <img src="/img/user-guide/stemma_qt.png" width="325" style={{margin: "auto", display:"block"}} />